 Prescott real estate is some of the most expensive in Wisconsin, although Prescott house values don't compare to the most expensive real estate in the U.S.

-Prescott is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prescott is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Prescott is a city of service providers, managers, and professionals.
 There are especially a lot of people living in Prescott who work in healthcare suport services (12.30%), management occupations (10.39%), and sales jobs (7.59%).

 Also of interest is that Prescott has more people living here who work in computers and math than 95% of the places in the US.